gbisaga/devops/developer/aws-developer-cicd.md

   - Each stage can have artifacts into S3
   - Each stage has one or more Action Groups (Pipeline > Stage > Action Group > Action)

-Troubleshooting - important for Exam
+### Troubleshooting - important for Exam
 - CodePipeline state changes happen in CloudWatch events, which can create SNS notifications.
 Ex: Failed pipelines, canceled stages.
 - If CodePipeline fails astage, pipeline stops.
 Get notification, look in console.
 - CloudTrail can be used to audit API calls
-- If CodePipeline can't perform an action, make sure the "IAM Service Role" attached to pipeline as enough permissions (IAM Policy)
+- If CodePipeline can't perform an action, make sure the "IAM Service Role" attached to pipeline has enough permissions (IAM Policy)

-CodeBuild
+### CodeBuild
 - Managed build service - alternative to others such as Jenkins.
 - Continuous scaling - no build queue
 - Pay only for usage of build servers